trueos/trueos-docs/trueos-handbook/install.rst

    L2ARC and ZIL

-This screen can be used to specify an SSD to use as an L2ARC read cache or as a secondary log device (ZIL).
-Any available devices will be listed in the boxes in this screen.
+This screen can be used to specify an SSD as an L2ARC read cache or as a secondary log device (ZIL).
+Any available devices are listed in the boxes in this screen.

 .. note:: A separate SSD is needed for each type of device.

 Refer to the descriptions for ZIL and L2ARC in the :ref:`ZFS Overview` to determine if the system would benefit from any of these devices before adding them in this screen.
-When finished, click :guilabel:`Next` to see the screen shown in :numref:`Figure %s <install11>`.
+When finished, click :guilabel:`Next` to move to the encryption options, shown in :numref:`Figure %s <install11>`.

 .. _install11: